desjjoh/QuickAPI-Express/README.md

 5. end-to-end tests with the same isolated preparation;
 6. migration drift validation against its own disposable schema; and
 7. digest validation plus the production image smoke test.

-## Releases and image publication

-**Image publication is not applicable in the current repository.** There is no tag/release workflow, registry login, image push, provenance/signing step, or deployment workflow.
-A release therefore requires an external/manual process after the validation jobs succeed and the gate defect above is corrected.
-Add and document a dedicated, authenticated publication workflow before treating `quickapi-express` as a published image; the existing `docker:build` and smoke scripts create and validate local images only.

 ## License